Smart Kyakataama

 KYAKATAAMA

 The settlement of Kyakataama is about 6 hours’ drive from the capital Kampala and 1 hour from Fort Portal.
-There are 250 small huts spread over several hills at the crater lake Nyambuga.
+Small huts spread over several hills at the crater lake Nyambuga.
 The inhabitants are mostly Atoro and speak Rutoro.
 Few speak English, some men can write, as they used to be sent to school preferentially.
 Our neighbours are hardworking farmers who mainly grow matooke (green plantains), beans, maize and cassava.
 Our neighbours are helpful, calm and friendly people who work hard to make things better for their children.
 Since sons inherit land, fathers are now also convinced that their daughters should go to school so that they can build their own future.

 Since we are looking for sponsors for the children in the village and everyone here wants to be “smart”, the name of the project was quickly decided: